 The success of any organization is largely reliant on the strength of the leadership.
 Conveying a vision, formulating a strategy, and driving the company in the right direction is no small task.
-Thus, having a rock-solid leadership development program can be the game-changer to achieve long-term success.
+Thus, having a rock-solid leadership development program can be the game-changer to achieving long-term success.
 Your first thought might be to bring in talent from outside your firm.
 They have fresh ideas, competitive insights, and diversification, but it’s always easiest to build upon what you already have.
 Current employees know about past failures/successes, already understand your operational processes, and know the culture inside and out.
 They know more than anyone else what the strengths and weaknesses of your company are.
 If you train them, they have amazing potential, when given the opportunity, to make more informed growth-oriented decisions.

 The future leaders of your company may be hiding in plain sight.
 How do you bring them out into the open?
 Let’s find out!